 10. Close All Windows

-These long term vehicle storage tips are simple, role up all windows to keep the rodents and pests from getting inside and damaging the interior.
+This long-term vehicle storage tip is simple, be sure to roll up all windows to keep rodents and pests from getting inside and damaging the interior.
 Make sure to close all entries when storing a car for 6 months or more.

 11. Choose the Right Storage

-If your car is a convertible make sure when preparing car for winter storage, you store it with the top up.
+If your car is a convertible, make sure when preparing the car for winter storage, you store it with the top-up.
 Leaving the top rolled down will cause shrinkage in the material and also large creases to form.
-Protect the convertible top using silicone spray or something similar and place desiccant sacs on the interior floor board to reduce moisture caused by humidity, which also can damage the convertible top.
+Protect the convertible top using silicone spray or something similar and place desiccant sacs on the interior floorboard to reduce moisture caused by humidity, which also can damage the convertible top.

 Protect Your Classic Car

-We hope these 11 long term vehicle storage tips were helpful to you.
-If you read these tips, you now know how to store your car during winter seasons and avoid additional expenses when preparing to take the classic car for a drive.
-Take these 11 vehicle storage tips to avoid rust on your car and engine problems which can result in a costly fix.
-When preparing classic car for winter storage, make sure to go through our 11 tip checklist for safe storing.
+We hope these 11 long-term vehicle storage tips were helpful to you.
+If you read these tips, you now know how to store your car during the winter season and avoid additional expenses when preparing to take the classic car for a drive.
+Implement these 11 classic car storage tips to avoid rust on your car and engine problems, both of which can result in a costly fix.
+When preparing the classic car for winter storage, make sure to go through our 11-tip checklist for safe storing.

 We offer quality garages to protect your valuable assets and your classic car!